CHOUABBIA-AMINE/HidraAPI/docs/roadmap/kernel.md

 The `kernel` module is the smallest stable foundation of HidraAPI.

-It contains only generic, stable, cross-module primitives used by other modules.
+It contains only generic, stable, cross-module primitives used by other HidraAPI modules.

 The kernel must not become a `shared`, `sharedkernel`, `common`, `core`, or `utils` dumping ground.